3F/GetNuTool/Readme.md

 gnt ~/p:ngserver=...
 ```

 All this will result in overwriting existing local copies if there are any inside the working directory.
-To prevent this behaviour, update *reaonly* attribute e.g. `attrib +r gnt.bat` to lock updating and `attrib -r gnt.bat` to unlock accordingly.
+To prevent this behaviour, update *reaonly* attribute e.g. `attrib +r gnt.bat` to lock updating and `attrib -r gnt.bat` to unlock respectively.

 Using the format `gnt ~& svc.gnt ...` allows accessing to *svc.gnt* even if it doesn't exist locally, for example: